waldronmatt/musicWebTemplate/README.md

 To edit the pictures section:

-1) Copy your pictures to dir /pcitures/gallery
+1) Copy your pictures to dir /pictures/gallery
 2) Substitute your picture name in classes ".a, .b, .c", ect... in style.css
 3) Substitute your picture name in class "grid" in index.html

+To edit the footer:
+1) Change the footer links to your own
+2) Replace with your artist / band name in terms.html

 ## Built With